 Who Actually Owns My Student Loans?

 Your student loans are owned by the government or a financial institution like a bank, credit union, or online lender.
-Who owns your student loans depends on the type of loans you have.
+Who owns your student loans depends on the type of loans you have — federal or private.

-Knowing which organization or entity owns your student loans is important for managing your payments — and for anyone who wishes to be an informed consumer.
-Here’s how to find out who owns your student loan debt.
+Knowing which organization or entity owns your student loans is important for managing your payments, and for anyone who wishes to be an informed consumer.
+Here’s how to find out who holds your student loan debt.

 Overview of Student Loan Ownership

-Federal student loans are typically owned by the U.S. Department of Education (DOE), while private student loans are owned by the private lender who issued them.
+There is both federal and private student loan ownership, and the owner of your student loans depends on the types of loans you have.
+Federal student loans are typically owned by the U.S. Education Department (ED), while private student loans are owned by the private lender who issued them.

-If you choose to refinance your student loans, potentially for a more favorable interest rate or term, you will get a new lender and loan owner in the process.
+Your loan owner can change if the loan is sold (see more about this below) or if you choose to refinance your student loans.
+When you refinance, potentially for a lower interest rate and more favorable term, you will get a new lender and loan owner in the process.
+Just be aware that refinancing federal student loans makes them ineligible for federal programs and protections.

 Identifying Federal Loan Servicers

 Your federal loan servicer is typically who you reach out to for anything related to your federal student loans.
-It’s important to know who they are and how to reach them.
+It’s important to know who services your student loans and how to reach them.

 How to Find Your Federal Loan Servicer

-Once the DOE disburses your federal student loan, they will assign a loan servicer to manage it.
+Once the ED disburses your federal student loan, they will assign a loan servicer to manage it.
 The loan servicer will usually contact you directly.
-That way, when it’s time to start paying back student loans, you’ll know who to reach out to.
+That way, when it’s time to start paying back student loans, you’ll know who services your student loans and who to reach out to.

 Identifying Private Loan Lenders